ssulis/3SD/README.md

 # Adapted-bootstrap

-Exemple of how to run the adapted bootstrap described in Sulis et al., 2017.
+Exemple of how to run the adapted bootstrap described in Sulis et al., 2017 and Sulis et al., in prep.

 IEEE link to the paper: https://ieeexplore.ieee.org/document/8081377